nixworks/public/news/2015/02/18/README.md

 ##### Japan Post
 ### [Japan Post acquires Australian transport company Toll Holdings at a cost of A$6.5 billion. ](/news/2015/02/18/japan-post-acquires-australian-transport-company-toll-holdings-at-a-cost-of-a-6-5-billion.md)
-_Context: Australia, Toll Holdings, Japan Post_
+_Context: Toll Holdings, Japan Post, Australia_

 ##### 2014-15 Australian region cyclone season
 ### [The Australian Bureau of Meteorology is predicting that a low pressure system in the Coral Sea will develop into tropical cyclone Marcia within 24 hours and bring heavy rain to South East Queensland with the potential to cause flooding. ](/news/2015/02/18/the-australian-bureau-of-meteorology-is-predicting-that-a-low-pressure-system-in-the-coral-sea-will-develop-into-tropical-cyclone-marcia-wit.md)
-_Context: low pressure system, South East Queensland, Coral Sea, Australian Bureau of Meteorology, tropical cyclone, 2014-15 Australian region cyclone season, flood_
+_Context: Australian Bureau of Meteorology, South East Queensland, tropical cyclone, flood, low pressure system, Coral Sea, 2014-15 Australian region cyclone season_

 ##### Turkish
 ### [A snowstorm in the Turkish city of Istanbul leads to the closure of Istanbul Ataturk Airport, causes the cancellation of 300 Turkish Airlines flights and closes the Bosphorus Strait to shipping. ](/news/2015/02/18/a-snowstorm-in-the-turkish-city-of-istanbul-leads-to-the-closure-of-istanbul-atata1-4rk-airport-causes-the-cancellation-of-300-turkish-airlin.md)
-_Context: Istanbul Ataturk Airport, Turkish, Istanbul, Bosphorus Strait, Turkish Airlines_
+_Context: Istanbul, Bosphorus Strait, Turkish Airlines, Istanbul Ataturk Airport, Turkish_

 ##### Islamic State
 ### [The United Nations Security Council meets to discuss the recent beheadings of 21 Coptic Christians in Libya. ](/news/2015/02/18/the-united-nations-security-council-meets-to-discuss-the-recent-beheadings-of-21-coptic-christians-in-libya.md)